Li Hongzhi: Life abroad

 In 1995, Li declared that he had finished teaching Falun Gong in China, and began spreading the practice abroad.
 His first stop in March 1995 was to the Chinese embassy in Paris, where he had been invited to teach the practice.
 This was followed by seminars in Sweden.
 Between 1995 and 1999, Li gave lectures in Australia, Canada, Germany, New Zealand, Singapore, Switzerland and the United States.
 Falun Gong associations and clubs began appearing in Europe, North America and Australia, with activities centered mainly on university campuses.

+In 1995, in order to seek tighter control, Chinese authorities requested Li Hongzhi to incorporate Falun Gong into the state system and establish an internal Communist Party branch within Falun Gong.
+Li declined.
+By 1996, friction between Li and the state-run Qigong Research Society had grown as rival qigong masters claimed Li’s free classes undercut their business; Li did not accommodate the demands to hike tuition and emphasized the need for the teachings to be free of charge.
+In March 1996, Falun Gong withdrew from the China Qigong Research Society.
+This move into independent operation left the group without official registration or the protections granted to state-sanctioned organizations.
+According to Yanfei Sun, a sociologist at China's state-run Zhejiang University, in March 1996, Li decided to withdraw Falun Gong's membership from the Qigong Research Society, stating that he sought to devote more time to Buddhist studies; and in September 1996, China Qigong Research Society published a report which criticised Li for deifying himself, propagating superstition, spreading political falsehoods, and therefore deviating from the society's mission and the proper aims of qigong.

 In 1996, the city of Houston named Li as an honorary citizen and goodwill ambassador for his "unselfish public service for the benefit and welfare of mankind."

-After the event, Li received more measures of recognition from North American municipalities.
-In May 1999, Li was welcomed to Toronto with greetings from the Mayor of Toronto and the Lieutenant Governor of Ontario, and in the two months that followed also received recognition from the cities of Chicago and San Jose.

 Li Hongzhi moved to the United States in 1996 with his wife and daughter, and in 1998 became a U.S. permanent resident, settling in New York.